- 18 September 2024 – restraint order granted

 Legislative changes made to establish best practice standards for composting facilities that receive and process odorous waste within 4km of residential zones.

-NuGrow consented to final orders from the court for building and using enclosed/in-vessel facilities, via a three-stage progressive pathway incorporating interim odour management measures.
+NuGrow consented to final orders being made by the court for building and using enclosed/in-vessel facilities, via a three-stage progressive pathway incorporating interim odour management measures.

-How will DESI monitor compliance with the Court order?
+How will the department monitor compliance with the Court order?

 The department is responsible for monitoring compliance with the restraint order, in addition to continuing to monitor compliance with the conditions of the EA.